Skip to main content

 Ms Lynch

-We work as part of the Student Services team to advise students and parents about course selections, along with tertiary and vocational options.
-This includes planning, developing and coordinating course advisory programs with a particular emphasis on Years 10, 11 and 12.
+The Careers Coordinator, Mrs. Nielsen, and the Course Advisor, Ms. Lynch, work as part of the College Engagement team.
+They advise students and parents about course selections, including tertiary and vocational options.
+Their work includes planning, developing, and coordinating course advisory programs, with a particular focus on Years 10, 11, and 12.

 Chaplain

-I am here primarily to be a caring helper who you can talk to for all those times when life gets a bit messy, frustrating and lonely.
-Most lunchtimes I run activities like the argument exchange and indoor sports tournaments.
-During recess I am out and about so don’t be surprised if I stop and talk to you.
-I want to know who you are and how life is treating you.
-Teachers tend to borrow me for things like social events and excursions.
-I also help train the Peer Support team that supports new students to settle into the College.
-Smile, I photograph all performances and major events at the College.
-So if you want to see me then catch up with me outside of class time or book an appointment at Student Services.
-I would love to hear your story.
+Jeremy Wheaton is primarily there to be a caring helper who students can talk to whenever life gets messy, frustrating, or lonely.
+Most lunchtimes, he runs activities like the argument exchange and indoor sports tournaments.
+During recess, he’s out and about, so students shouldn’t be surprised if he stops to chat.
+He wants to know who they are and how life is treating them.
+Teachers often borrow him for things like social events and excursions.
+He also helps train the Peer Support team that supports new students settling into the College.
+He photographs all performances and major events at the College, so students might see him there.
+To connect with him, students can catch him outside of class time or book an appointment at College Engagement.
+He’d love to hear their stories.The Associate Principal of College Engagement is a member of the College Executive and leads the College Engagement team in providing wellbeing and pastoral care.
+They are supported by the Directors of College Engagement.
+The College Engagement Coordinators work with the Directors to provide dedicated support for students.

 Contribution and Charges